LCC Hospitality House Ministry

 COME ON IN!

-TOUR LCC'S THIRD HOSPITALITY HOUSE!
+TOUR AN LCC HOSPITALITY HOUSE!

-TOUR LCC'S THIRD HOSPITALITY HOUSE!
+TOUR AN LCC HOSPITALITY HOUSE!

 We’re excited to show you the third LCC Hospitality House, which is located at Faith Lutheran Church in Carpentersville, Illinois.
 This video highlights the incredible work and support provided by the church, generous donors like you, and countless volunteers.